Shashank-Vishwakarma/Project-Management-Go-Backend/README.md

    - Assign tasks to team members and track status (To Do, In Progress, Done).

 4. **Advanced Routing and Middleware**
-   - Custom middleware for JWT authentication, logging, role validation, and error handling.
+   - Custom middleware for JWT authentication and logging.

 5. **Data Persistence**
    - PostgreSQL as the database to manage users, projects, tasks, and team members.